 Singapore leads the way globally regarding the frequency and sophistication of cyber-attacks on businesses.
 During 2016, there was a total of 492 reported data breaches.
 In 2017, there were 289 attacks reported, with at least 13 attacks involving more than 10,000 records compromised.

-- Singapore Has Been Ranked As One of the Top Data Breach Countries in Asia.
+2. Singapore Has Been Ranked As One of the Top Data Breach Countries in Asia

 In September 2018, Singapore was ranked as one of Asia’s top data breach countries.
 Of the 11 countries with the highest data breaches, Singapore has had 50 more breaches than any other country in Asia.

-First in 2015, there were 77 reported cyber-attacks in Singapore alone.
-Second, In 2016, there were 59 reported cyber-attacks in Singapore alone.
-Lastly, in 2017, there were 28 reported cyber-attacks in Singapore alone, most of which happened to small and medium-sized businesses.
+There were 77 reported cyber-attacks in Singapore in 2015 alone.
+In 2016, there were 59 reported cyber-attacks in Singapore alone.
+In 2017, there were 28 reported cyber-attacks in Singapore alone, most of which happened to small and medium-sized businesses.
 Internet or cyber-attacks costs Singapore businesses billions of dollars.